polkadot-developers/knowledgebase/current/advanced/storage.md

 ### Storage Map Keys

-Like Storage Values, the keys for Storage Maps are equal to the TwoX 128 hash of the name of the module that contains the map prepended to the TwoX 128 hash of the name of the Storage Map itself.
+Like Storage Values, the keys for [Storage Maps](../runtime/storage#StorageMaps) are equal to the TwoX 128 hash of the name of the module that contains the map prepended to the TwoX 128 hash of the name of the Storage Map itself.
 To retrieve an element from a map, simply append the hash of the desired map key to the storage key of the Storage Map.
 For maps with two keys (Storage Double Maps), append the hash of the first map key followed by the hash of the second map key to the Storage Double Map's storage key.
-Remember, Substrate will use the TwoX 128 hashing algorithm for the module and storage item names, but you will need to make sure to use the correct hashing algorithm (the one that was declared in [the `decl_storage` macro](../runtime/storage#Declaring-Storage-Items)) when determining the hashed keys for the elements in a map.
+Like Storage Values, Substrate will use the TwoX 128 hashing algorithm for the module and Storage Map names, but you will need to make sure to use the correct [hashing algorithm](../runtime/storage#Hashing-Algorithms) (the one that was declared in [the `decl_storage` macro](../runtime/storage#Declaring-Storage-Items)) when determining the hashed keys for the elements in a map.